 Many modern, slim laptops have moved away from HDMI ports.
 If this is the case for your device, you’ll need an HDMI adapter to connect your laptop to a TV.
 Here are some common scenarios:

-• USB-C to HDMI: For laptops with USB-C ports (common on newer MacBooks and many Windows ultrabooks)
+- USB-C to HDMI: You can use a USB-C to HDMI adapter with laptops with USB-C ports (common on newer MacBooks and many Windows ultrabooks)

-• Mini DisplayPort to HDMI: Found on some laptops, particularly older MacBooks
+- Mini DisplayPort to HDMI: A Mini DisplayPort to HDMI is found on some laptops, particularly older MacBooks

-• VGA to HDMI: For older laptops with VGA output
+- VGA to HDMI: For older laptops with VGA output, a VGA to HDMI adapter is used

-• DVI to HDMI: Another option for older laptops
+- DVI to HDMI: Another option for older laptops is a DVI to HDMI adapter

 Troubleshooting HDMI Connections